-Planning Inspectorate (PINS) - an agency of the DCLG which provides independent adjudication on planning issues, typically through an Inspector with responsibility for "examination".
+Planning Inspectorate (PINS) - an agency of the DCLG which provides independent adjudication on planning issues.

 Planning Policy Statement (PPS) - one of a series of Statements issued by the Government to set out national policies for different aspects of planning.
 Each Statement (dealing with a particular aspect of planning) has its own PPS number.
 PPSs are sometimes accompanied by Companion Guides which offer more detailed guidance on the operation of national policy.